Mortgage Payment Breakdown: What You Actually Pay

 What this means in practice

-Extra payments toward principal have the biggest impact in the early years.
+Extra payments toward principal have the biggest impact in the early years because they reduce the large balance that generates so much interest.
 An extra $200 per month starting in year 1 on this loan would save approximately $98,000 in total interest and pay off the loan roughly 6 years early.
+The same extra $200 starting in year 20 would save far less because the remaining balance is already much smaller.

-The exact savings depend on the loan terms.
 Shorter loan terms (15 years vs. 30 years) shift the principal-to-interest ratio earlier, because the balance decreases faster.
 Higher interest rates make the early-year interest share even more extreme.
+For a side-by-side comparison of how interest rates and terms change total cost, try different scenarios in the calculator.